-A week later, after arranging to pick up and pay for the kiln, I headed on a 2 hour drive down to Stoke for it.
-The lady selling her kiln was giving up glass fusing and it came with glass, cutters, some molds and many other bits and pieces.
+A week later, after arranging to pick up and pay for the kiln, I headed on a 2-hour drive down to Stoke for it.
+The lady selling her kiln was giving up glass fusing and it came with glass, cutters, some moulds and many other bits and pieces.
 It wouldn’t all fit in my small car, so I had another journey back down to Stoke the following week for the stand and the rest of the things.

 Wow, I was over the moon, I’d finally got my dream kiln!

-I was quite scared to use it at first… but it came with programmed settings and a log book, so I put a few pieces in, started writing notes and my experimenting began.
+I was quite scared to use it at first… but it came with programmed settings and a logbook, so I put a few pieces in, started writing notes and my experimenting journey began.